GsDrunkestDriver/funkin-buttplug/README.md

 This is a very rough implementation.
 There's a lot of things that will go wrong, and as of now ***I wouldn't recommend using this on something you're going to shove up your ass.***

+A decently large change to the source code is planned too so don't get comfy with the codebase in its current state.
+See [this issue](https://github.com/GsDrunkestDriver/funkin-buttplug/issues/7) for more info.

 ***